CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~~~~
 *in* ``[<a>]`` *idx* ``integer`` *item* ``<a>`` *→* ``[<a>]``

-Replace the item at position *idx*
+Replace the item at position *idx*.

 .. code:: lisp